PYAG1/React-food-ordering-app/README.md

 # Mascotbites
-A full-stack react food app using redux toolkit, context API and firebase for backend.
+A full-stack react food ordering app using redux toolkit, context API and firebase for backend.

-This app stores the users past orders in detail which can be accessed dynamically
+This app allows users to accesss their past history everytime they are logged in